mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 - **Single source of truth**.
 Because Toolpad runs alongside your existing code, it lets you maintain a single source of truth for all business logic.
 - **Integrates well with your development lifecycle**.
 Your project lives on your file system.
 You can use your own IDE, version control system, deployment target, CLI tools.

-On reviewing multiple products and approaches, a few recurring areas of concern were noticed.
-Let's examine them in detail:
+After reviewing multiple products and approaches, a few recurring areas of concern were noticed.
+Let's take a closer look at them:

 ## Trade-offs with pro-code tools